poulpix/PXGoogleDirections/README.md

 ## Documentation
 A sample project is available in the "Sample" subfolder of this repository to help getting you started with the SDK.

+## Credit
+- Some portions of code inspired by OpenInGoogleMaps-iOS (https://github.com/googlemaps/OpenInGoogleMaps-iOS) from the Google Maps team.

 ## License
 The PXGoogleDirections SDK is licensed under the New BSD license. (see LICENSE for more information.)